tedtoal/msToString/README.md

 ## Including a decimal fraction in the result

-Sometimes you may want to have a resulting string that includes a decimal point and fractional value.
+Sometimes you may want to have a result string that includes a decimal point and fractional value.
 This is done by setting *digitsAfterDP* to the number of digits desired after the decimal point.
 The interpretation of the fraction as fractional hours, fractional minutes, or fractional seconds depends on what the last number before the decimal point is.
 For example:

 ```
   monitor.printf("Elapsed time in HH:MM.MMM is %s\n", msToString(MS, S, n, true, true, false, 2, 3));